neulab/xnmt/docs/save_file_format.rst

 * Saved model files hold only one experiment (in contrast, config files contain dictionaries of several named experiments).
-* Saved models are accompanied by a ``.data`` directory holding trained DyNet weights.
+* Saved models are accompanied by a ``.data`` directory holding trained network weights.
 * Some components replace the originally specified arguments with updated contents.
 For instance, the vocabulary is usually stored as an explicit list in saved model files, whereas config files typically refer to an external vocab file.

 .data sub-directory
 -------------------
-This directory contains a list of DyNet subcollections with names such as ``Linear.98dc700f`` or ``UniLSTMSeqTransducer.519cfb41``.
-Every ``Serializable`` class that allocates DyNet parameters using ``xnmt.param_collection.ParamManager.my_params(self)`` (see :doc:`writing_xnmt_classes`) will have one such subcollection written to disk.
+This directory contains a list of per-component trained network weights with names such as ``Linear-98dc700f`` or ``UniLSTMSeqTransducer-519cfb41``.
+Every ``Serializable`` class that allocates trainable parameters using ``xnmt.param_collection.ParamManager.my_params(self)`` (see :doc:`writing_xnmt_classes`) will have one such subcollection written to disk.
 The file names correspond to the component's ``xnmt_subcol_name``, consisting of the component name and a unique identifier.
 The ``xnmt_subcol_name`` is also stored in the saved model's YAML file to establish the correspondence.
-Each subcollection is stored using DyNet's serialization format which is a readable text file.
+Each subcollection is stored using the selected backend's native serialization format (readable text file in the DyNet case).

 In case several checkpoints are saved, there will be additional ``.data.1``, ``.data.2`` etc. files.
 It is worth mentioning that ``xnmt_subcol_name`` does not change between checkpoints, and only one YAML file is written out.
 Also